 Uniting your team and preparing them to work as a unit is integral to your projects’ success.
 But without proper project management software, you may be doubling your efforts instead of optimizing them.
 Think of all the time you’ve spent juggling spreadsheets and managing your overflowing inbox.
-With the right tools, you can be more strategic with your resources.
+With the right project management software, you can be more strategic with your resources.

-There are two groups of tools designed for managing work more efficiently: work management/collaboration tools and personal productivity tools.
+There are two types of project management software designed for managing work more efficiently: work management/collaboration tools and personal productivity tools.

 For one person who needs lightweight, web-based software to manage their projects, individual project software is a great fit.

 It possesses fewer features than more comprehensive project management solutions but is also suitable for managing a project portfolio.
 If you need a trial or require only basic project management solutions, this is a good place to start.

 Collaborative project management software is a perfect option for large teams that need a low-tech solution for their project.
 It allows all team members to access, view, and collaborate on project tasks easily.